Yandex Cloud

 }

-7. Under HTTPS request settings, configure the HTTPS request settings:
+7. Under HTTPS method parameters, configure the HTTPS request parameters:

-• Under Request headers, specify the names and values of the headers that will be provided in requests.
+• Under Request headers, specify the names and values of the headers to provide in requests.

-• Under Query parameters, specify the names and values of the parameters that will be provided in the request.
+• Under Query parameters, specify the names and values of the parameters to provide in the request.

-• Under Request body, review an example of the request you got and adjust it if required.
+• Under Request body, review an example of the request and modify it as needed.

 By default, an empty request body is generated with a flat JSON object consisting of pairs of tool parameters and their values.
 For example: